skanti/libcmaes/README.md

 ## Description

-This is a C++11 implementation of the BIPOP-aCMA-ES algorithm.
+This is a C++11/Intel MKL implementation of the BIPOP-aCMA-ES algorithm.
 The algorithm is referenced from "The CMA Evolution Strategy: A Tutorial, Nikolaus Hansen, 2016".
 Apparently, he has a new setting for the default negative weights (since 2016).